Invasion of the Dinosaurs

 First airings by location UK Repeats / Foreign Cable and Satellite Previous Story / Next Story

-• Black and white film recordings of various episodes were created on three different days -- 27 June 1974, 28 June 1974 and 10 July 1974.
+• According to the BBC's index cards, black and white film recordings of part 1 were created on two different days -- 28 June 1974 and 10 July 1974.

 • A clip of the Brigadier from part six was used in part four of Logopolis, which aired in early 1981.